google/graphicsfuzz/docs/android-notes.md

   `com.graphicsfuzz.` in the search text box and select `No filters` in the drop down.
 This will ensure you see output from all processes; our worker uses three processes on Android.
-* Press the back button on the device to exit the OpenGL worker app on Android.
+* Press the back button on the device to exit the gles-worker app on Android.
 Pressing home or other buttons won't work, as the app tries to stay in the foreground.